RathodAnilT/PHP-Tutorial/README.md

 - NaN is used for impossible mathematical operations.
 - PHP has the following functions to check if a value is not a number:
    - is_nan()
+- However, the PHP var_dump() function returns the data type and value: